(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 1️⃣ Core swimming skills – floating, breath control, propulsion, and stroke development

-Beyond swimming, I also provide personal training and athlete coaching; water can just be a part of that as it is some of the healthiest full-body/life-long cardio one can do.
+For older kids and adults, I offer stroke refinement, triathlon training, and water confidence programs tailored to your goals.
+Beyond swimming, we also provide personal training and athlete coaching; water can just be a part of that as it is some of the healthiest full-body/life-long cardio one can do.

 Aging brings challenges, but regular movement can help prevent or even reverse conditions like: heart disease, loss of balance, and muscular decline.
 My personal training focuses on just that- helping a client get to the basic prescriptions for daily health.
 My approach blends creativity, corrective exercise, and functional strength for every age and ability.